About Us — Who Are We?

-Yes, we're a pair (for nearly 30 years now).
+Yes, we're a pair (for over 30 years now).
 We fell in love on Earth Day 1991.
 And what a time we've had together since then!
-We make our home in a Gulf Island community in southern British Columbia, Canada, near Vancouver.
+After 22 years in a Gulf Island community in southern British Columbia, we now make our home in Victoria, Canada, near Vancouver.

 We've had good times and bad times together throughout our years of activism and environmental education — when I'm feeling despondent about the future we humans are creating for the children of all species, Peter inspires me to keep at it.
 When Peter feels the weight of the world on his shoulders, I'm able to lift his spirits.

 It's not easy doing this kind of work alone.
 Finding yourself at least one kindred spirit is vital.
 We're happy to serve in that role if there's no one in your family, school or community with whom you can share your green journey.
 Feel free to

 if we can help out in any way.